 The CHANNEL dipswitch located on the Operator Interface is used to select a channel for both the Operator Interface and the Robot Controller.
 The Operator Interface reads the CHANNEL dipswitch on power-up or after pressing the OI RESET button.
-Access to channels 4, 13, 22, and 31 can be achieved by connecting a channel access adapter connector (see page 11) to the COMPETITION port and setting the CHANNEL dipswitch according to Table 5.4.
-The Operator Interface will default to channel 40 independent of the dipswitch setting if a competition port adapter is not detected.
+Channel 40 is the default channel and will always be selected unless a different channel is selected by changing the MSB on the Team Number dipswitch.
+Channels 01, 04, 13, 22, 31, or 40 are available if the MSB Team Number dip switch is Open (see page 13 for details on team number positions).
+Use the CHANNEL Dipswitch Settings according to Table 5.4 to select the corresponding practice channel.